azizsafudin/mdash/README.md

 export { default as widget2 } from './widget2.vue'
 ...
 export { default as widgetN } from './widgetN.vue'
+//                    ^                   ^
+//all names here MUST be the same as the name in the manifest.
+//this means that widgets can only have one word names.
+//OR use underscores for spacing.
 ```

 ## Helpers